Here’s the Real Reason Kim Kardashian Finally Filed for Divorce From Kanye West - E! Online

 The spouses have agreed on joint custody for their four kids, North, Saint, Chicago and Psalm, and neither Kim nor Kanye are contesting their prenup, according to a source close to Kim.

 The source exclusively tells E!
 News that the split is "very amicable" and gave insight into how the Keeping Up With the Kardashians star is coping.
 "Kim is doing OK," the source says.
 "She's mostly worried about her privacy and kids.
-She a mama bear and protective of her kids."
+She's a mama bear and protective of her kids."

 Kim's attorney Laura Wasser, who is representing her amid the divorce, could not be reached for comment.